Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-Quetzalcoatl, the “feathered serpent,” was a Mesoamerican god of wind, knowledge, the morning star, and the creation of humankind, his cult reaching back to Teotihuacan.
+Quetzalcoatl, the “feathered serpent,” was a Mesoamerican god of wind, knowledge, the morning star (the planet Venus), and the creation of humankind, his cult reaching back to Teotihuacan.
 Myth credits him with descending to the underworld and shedding his blood on ancestral bones to fashion humanity, and with giving people maize.
 As Ehecatl, the wind, he was honored in round temples.
 The Aztec worship of Quetzalcoatl ended with the Spanish conquest of Tenochtitlan in 1521 and the imposition of Catholicism.

 Worth remembering